 (iv) Samples and BTU Content.
 A chromatograph installed as part of the HPL Operated Facilities shall be used to ascertain the heating content of the gas stream.

 (v) MAOP.
 HPL shall deliver the gas to the RNPP Facilities at pressures existing from time to time in the HPL Pipeline, which shall in no event be lower than 500 psig.
-The RNPP Facilities shall include OPP equipment which shall be set at a pressure not to exceed the MAOP of the RNPP Pipeline, as it may be modified from time to time.
-RNPP shall properly operate, maintain, inspect, test, and document the OPP devices on an annual basis.
+The RNPP Facilities shall include OPP equipment which shall be set at a pressure not to exceed the MAOP of the RNPP Pipeline, as it may be modified from time to time upon receipt of reasonable prior written notice.
+RNPP or its designee shall properly operate, maintain, inspect, test, and document the OPP devices on an annual basis.

 (vi) Noncompliance.
-Should either Party fail to comply with any provision of this agreement with regard to gas quality, flow control, pressure and pulsation control or any other provision which could impact the operation and safety of the HPL Pipeline or the RNPP Pipeline, the impacted Party shall have the right to immediately suspend the flow of gas through the Interconnect.
-Such Party shall notify the other Party of such suspensionas soon as reasonably possible.
+Should either Party fail to materially comply with any provision of this agreement with regard to gas quality, flow control, pressure and pulsation control or any other provision which could impact the operation and safety of the HPL Pipeline or the RNPP Pipeline, the impacted Party shall have the right to immediately suspend the flow of gas through the Interconnect.
+Such Party shall notify the other Party of such suspension promptly.

 (vii) Odorization.
 It is understood and agreed that any gas delivered and received though the Interconnect will not be odorized.